IN THIS ISSUE

 By Mai Davies

-Our special guest presenter will be James Holt, who is the Senior Investment Specialist for Equities at Perpetual Investments.
+Our special guest presenter on the night was James Holt, who is the Senior Investment Specialist for Equities at Perpetual Investments.

 - Political shocks turning into economic shocks